 7.1.9 Data Protection Impact Assessment: If Arthur Online believes or becomes aware that its processing of the Personal Data is likely to result in a high risk to the data protection rights and freedoms of data subjects, it shall inform the Customer and provide reasonable cooperation to the Customer (at the Customer’s expense) in connection with any data protection impact assessment that may be required under Applicable Data Protection Law.

 7.1.11 Deletion or return of Personal Data: Upon termination or expiry of this Agreement, Arthur Online shall (at Customer’s election) destroy or return to Customer all Personal Data in its possession or control.
-This requirement shall not apply to the extent that Arthur Online is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems, which Personal Data Arthur Online shall securely isolate and protect from any further processing except to the extent required by such law.
+This requirement shall not apply to the extent that Arthur Online is required by applicable law to retain some or all of the Personal Data, or to Personal Data it has archived on back-up systems for a period of up to sixty (60) days after which it shall be delete or annonymised, which Personal Data Arthur Online shall securely isolate and protect from any further processing except to the extent required by such law.
 As standard, Arthur Online will retain any information related to the Service for five years after cancellation unless instructed to destroy the data by the Customer.